An engaging list of winter activities for the classroom to warm up and excite kids in Kindergarten, first, and second grade.

 FREE Directed Drawing Snowman

 Like drawing with your kids?
-You can download this FREEBIE now!
-It’s a directed drawing activity you can use as an art lesson or just a fun activity!
-Download by clicking the image below.
+You can download this free snowman directed drawing activity you can use as an art lesson or just a fun activity!

 PIN for Ideas Later!